sammmDot/sammmDot/README.md

 Hi!
 I am Mitchel Rojas (michi) from Valparaiso, Chile.

-I am currently pursuing a Bachelor's degree in Telematics Engineering at the Universidad Técnica Federico Santa María.
+I am currently pursuing a degree in Telematics Engineering at the Universidad Técnica Federico Santa María.

 In addition to my academic studies, I hold a technical degree in Electronics and